abpframework/abp/docs/en/Blob-Storing.md

 Multiple providers **can be used together** by the help of the **container system**, where each container can use a different provider (will be explained below).

 > BLOB storing system can not work unless you **configure a storage provider**.
-Refer to the linked documents for the storage providers.
+Refer to the linked documents for the storage provider configurations.

 ## Volo.Abp.BlobStoring Package